ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 |                          | increases / decreases are ignored.
 There is a datapoint in every room to disable manual mode before reaching next profile point.

+## Thermostat handles "window is open"
+Some thermostats can handle "window is open" by itself.
+In those cases a direct connection between window sensor and thermostat is configured and thermostat reduces target temperature by itslef when a window is opened.
+In combination with option "use of changes from thermostat"  / "until next profil point" will lead this to an unexpected manual state.
+In this situation the reduced temperature  would be used until next profil point.
+But the adpater can handle this behavior.
+You must enable option "Thermostat handles 'Window is Open'" and you can configure window sensors also in adapter.
+When window is opened the adapter waits for max.
+3 seconds for new target temperature from thermostat.
+If it receives a new target temperature in that time it will be used as a reduced absolut temperature.
+Status will then be "auto window open".
+As soon as the window is closed the status goes back to auto and thermostat sets back the original target temperature
+**Attention** do not use Sensor Open Delay in that case.
+If you use it, the Window open event appears after target temperature received from thermostat.
+This ends up in manual state.

 ## Issues and Feature Requests
 * If you are faced with any bugs or have feature requests for this adapter, please create an issue within the GitHub issue section of the adapter at [github](https://github.com/rg-engineering/ioBroker.heatingcontrol/issues).
 Any feedback is appreciated and will help to improve this adapter.